-A. Consumer and business IP networking trends are largely generated by video and by social networking and collaboration (such as Web 2.0 technologies), the combination of which is termed visual networking.
+A. Consumer and business IP networking trends are largely generated by video and by social networking, along with collaboration, such as Web 2.0 technologies.
+This combination is termed visual networking.
 A visual networking experience can range from a prearranged Cisco TelePresence® meeting to the delivery of video to any device a consumer chooses, such as a TV, PC, or mobile handset.

 Q. When did Cisco begin forecasting global IP traffic?

-A. Cisco began the Visual Networking Index in 2006.
-In that year the company published its report internally, but shared the forecast and projections with customers and prospects.
-Based on the interest in and impact of the initial report, Cisco began releasing its findings publicly in 2007.
+A. The Cisco Visual Networking Index began in 2006.
+In that year the company published its report internally, but also shared the forecast and projections with customers and prospects.
+Based on the interest in and effects of the initial report, Cisco began releasing these findings publicly in 2007.

-Q. What is the methodology behind the Visual Networking Index Forecast?
+Q. What is the methodology behind the Cisco Visual Networking Index Forecast?

 A. The forecast relies on analyst projections for Internet users, broadband connections, video subscribers, mobile connections, and Internet application adoption.
-Our trusted analyst forecasts come from Kagan, Ovum, Informa, IDC, Gartner, ABI, AMI, Strategy Analytics, Infonetics, Dell'Oro, Synergy, Screen Digest, Parks Associates, Pyramid, comScore, Nielsen, Arbitron Mobile, DisplaySearch, Media Partners Asia, Machina, and a variety of other sources.
+Our trusted analyst forecasts come from Kagan, Ovum, Informa, Ookla Speedtest.net, IDC, Gartner, ABI, AMI, Strategy Analytics, Infonetics, Dell'Oro, Synergy, Screen Digest, Pyramid, comScore, Nielsen, Arbitron Mobile, Media Partners Asia, Machina, and a variety of other sources.

 In addition, a number of service providers share network traffic data and trends with Cisco, and this data is used to validate and adjust the usage assumptions underlying the forecast model.